 Restoring Veeam Agent Backup to Hyper-V VM

-A restored Hyper-V VM has the same settings as a backed-up Veeam Agent computer.
+A restored Hyper-V VM will have the same settings as the backed-up Veeam Agent computer.
 During the restore process, Veeam Backup & Replication retrieves settings of the Veeam Agent computer from the backup and applies them to the target VM.

 If you restore a Veeam Agent computer to a Hyper-V VM, consider the following: